angra007/AANetworking/README.md

 AANetworking is a network framework written in Swift 3.
 The original idea of the design was inspired by a talk on https://www.objc.io/.
 However, the design has been simplified and extended to and to implement POST Request, Multipart, AES256 and a lot more.

 # Using it in your project
-If you need session and AES256 in your app, pass your cookies to
+If you need maintaine session your app, pass your cookies to
 ```
 Swift WebServiceManager.sharedManager.cookie
 ```
-and pKey to
+for and AES256 pass pKey to
 ```
 Swift WebServiceManager.sharedManager.pKey
 ```
-To send a request create a file similar to NetworkHelper.swift.d d
+To send a request create a file similar to ```NetworkHelper.swift```

 Extract the data  ```WebServiceOperation``` to be saved in model in.
 Change implementation of  ```handleDownloadCompletion  ``` according to your response keys to extract data and status.

 Example of Usage: